joshsj/secm-parking/docs/Documentation.md

 **Acceptance Criteria**

-1. Drivers can recover their vehicle without further assistance
+Drivers can recover their vehicle without further assistance

 **Test Script**

-1. Starting from the home page, click 'Secure'
-2. Enter a available bay number, e.g., '8'
-3. Click 'Next'
-4. Enter a valid password, e.g. 'password8'
-5. Enter a phone number, e.g., '+441632960147'
-6. Click 'Secure'
+1. Follow 'User Story 1' to secure a vehicle, providing a phone number in the 'Phone' field.
-7. Click 'Home'
+2. Click 'Home'

-8. Click 'Release'
+3) Click 'Release'

-9) Click 'Forgotten Password'
+4) Click 'Forgotten Password'
-10) Enter the bay number used when securing
+5) Enter the bay number used when securing
-11) Click 'Send OTP'
+6) Click 'Send OTP'
-12) Enter '000000'
+7) Enter '000000'
-13) Click 'Release'
+8) Click 'Release'
-14) The vehicle is released, indicated with an on-screen message
+9) The vehicle is released, indicated with an on-screen message